| |

 On the way back, we pulled up at a lakeside beach with a diving platform and a small bar, ideal for a swim before heading back to Virpazar.

-I’ve done lots of boat trips, from speedboat tours in Kotor Bay to leisurely cruises in Greece and the UK, but the Lake Skadar boat trip was particularly special for its personalised approach.
-It’s one of the best things I did in the whole of Montenegro.
+I’ve done lots of boat trips, from speedboat tours in Kotor Bay to leisurely cruises in Greece and the UK, but this Lake Skadar boat trip stood out for how personal it felt.
+It was one of the best things I did in Montenegro.

 If you’re travelling on a budget, there are cheaper group tours available from around €20 per person.
 If you can make your budget stretch though, I thoroughly recommend booking a personalised tour.